-However, you still need to maintain a well-balanced diet and restrict some foods that negatively affect your health.
+However, you must maintain a well-balanced diet and restrict some foods that negatively affect your health.

-The DASH diet also helps in weight loss, improving cardiovascular health and general well-being.
+The DASH diet also helps lose weight, improving cardiovascular health and general well-being.

-The DASH diet mostly recommends minimizing your salt intake and eating foods rich in all the nutrients the body needs for lower blood pressure and other health benefits.
+The DASH diet mainly recommends minimizing salt intake and eating foods rich in all the nutrients the body needs to lower blood pressure and achieve other health benefits.

-For that reason, you need to have a DASH diet food list with you each time you visit the grocery store.
+Therefore, you must have a DASH diet food list each time you visit the grocery store.

 Whether you are using the DASH diet for the first time or are already on it, you can tailor it to cater to all your dietary requirements.
 Before you go shopping, you should:

 - First, prepare yourself and be ready to abide by the list of food items you buy.
 Then, compile your list or download the one we have drawn for you.

-- Note down the ingredients you will need for the week’s breakfast, lunch, snacks, and dinner.
+- Note the ingredients for the week’s breakfast, lunch, snacks, and dinner.

 - Go shopping when there isn’t a large crowd.
-Also, do not forget to feed before going shopping, so the array of foods, some with high-sodium and high-fat levels, appeal to you.
+Also, do not forget to feed before shopping, so the array of foods, some with high-sodium and high-fat levels, appeal to you.

 - Say focus only on what you need for your DASH diet